sitewhere/sitewhere-documentation/docs/development/debug.md

-# Debuging SiteWhere
+# Debugging SiteWhere

-In order to debug SiteWhere debug images need to be deploy on the Kuberntes clusters.
+In order to debug SiteWhere debug images need to be deploy on the Kubernetes clusters.
 SiteWhere debug microservices images uses [Java Debug Wire Protocol](https://docs.oracle.com/javase/7/docs/technotes/guides/jpda/jdwp-spec.html) for communication between a debugger and the Java virtual machine (VM) that runs the microservice.
 To this end, each microservice exposes JDWP on port 8001 and